-\textbf{(3) Enhancing LLM Capabilities for Complex and Robust Autonomous Operations:} Current LLMs are not sufficient to handle high-risk and long-duration autonomous UAV missions.
-As observed in Finding 8, industry interest in using LLMs for direct control execution is low (score: 2.05), with a strong preference for supportive roles (82.7\%).
-Some practitioners further emphasized that ``AI should never be put in direct control of a uav.''
-This reflects a reliance on traditional control algorithms rather than LLMs for decision-making, since current LLMs are viewed as unable to meet performance requirements (51.6\%), and their capability in control logic generation remains immature (lowest score: 2.51).
-Although large-scale LLMs offer advantages in many complex tasks, their high computational resource demands limit their use in UAV systems, especially those requiring real-time performance with hardware constraints.
-One practitioner noted: ``Lightweight large model research still lacks clear quantitative benchmarks for key trade-offs, so careful consideration is needed in model selection and distillation.''
-Therefore, future work should focus on developing efficient, lightweight models with lower computational demands to meet the real-time processing needs of UAV platforms.
-In addition, lightweight models should also be designed to handle the computational requirements of complex tasks such as multi-UAV coordination and task planning, ensuring stable and efficient operation in large-scale missions.
+\textbf{(2) Improving the Safety and Reliability of LLMs to Enhance Developer Trust:} Deploying LLMs on UAVs faces obstacles related to safety and reliability.
+Our survey shows that 45.2\% of developers highlight the security risks posed by large models, while 82.7\% prefer using LLMs in supportive roles.
+Their interest in using LLMs for direct control execution is low (score: 2.05).
+Some developers further emphasized that ``LLMs should not be on a critical system due to their `black box' nature'' and that ``AI should never be put in direct control of a UAV.''
+These concerns stem from a lack of interpretability and transparency, leading to uncertainty and potential system failures.
+Furthermore, they reflect a reliance on traditional control algorithms rather than LLMs for decision-making, since current LLMs are viewed as unable to meet performance requirements (51.6\%) and their capability in control logic generation remains immature (lowest score: 2.51).
+Future research should enhance model interpretability and transparency to increase developer trust.
+In addition, it should also develop efficient, lightweight models with lower computational demands to meet the real-time processing and computational requirements of complex tasks on UAV platforms.